sh-lee-prml/HierSpeechpp/README.md

 - TTV-v1 is a simple model which is very slightly modified from VITS.
 Although this simple TTV could synthesize a speech with high-quality and high speaker similarity, we thought that there is room for improvement in terms of expressiveness such as prosody modeling.
 - For TTV-v2, we modify some components and training process
   1. Style conditioning method of text encoder: Add --> AdaIN-zero
-  2. Intermediate hidden size: 256 --> 384 (Model size: 107M --> 250M)
+  2. Intermediate hidden size: 256 --> 384 (Model size: 107M --> 248M)
-  3. Style encoder: 256/256 --> 512/384
+  3. Style encoder: 256 --> 384
   4. Loss masking for wav2vec reconstruction loss (I left out masking the loss for zero-padding sequences)
+  5. KL loss weight: 0.1 --> 0.2 (For the loss balance, we increase the weight of KL loss because of the zero-paddng masking of wav2vec reconstruction loss)
-  5. For long sentence generation, we finetune the model with full LibriTTS-train dataset without data filter (Decrease the learning rate to 2e-5 with batch size of 8 per gpus)
+  6. For long sentence generation, we finetune the model with full LibriTTS-train dataset without data filter (Decrease the learning rate to 2e-5 with batch size of 8 per gpus)

 ## GAN VS Diffusion